 We want to be reasonably prepared and want to be able to help our family, our friends and neighbors or at least not be a drain on 911 or FEMA.
 That is why we have Car Kits, First Aid Kits, reasonable stockpiles of food (freeze dried or dehydrated food), water (couple water bottles and/or a water filter) and general emergency supplies.
 It's just Common Sense.

 Do you need a semi-trailer to carry your bug out bag?

 There are 1000s of versions of BOBs.
 You can also find a massive amount of websites about “bugging out”.
 We encourage you to pack smarter, not “more”, and collect skills instead of just “stuff”.
-Be the person with their sh*t together who keeps a level head when things get messy.
+Be the person with their sh*t together, who is well trained, who keeps a level head when things get messy.
 Knowing where to find water, food, or herbs can make a huge difference.
 Knowledge doesn't weigh an ounce.

 TIP: Consider a full Car Kit and leave a backpack in your trunk.
 The contents of a BOB overlap with a Car Kit so you could build a BOB from the Car Kit or leave a full BOB in the car as part of your Car Kit.
 See the Roadside Emergency Kit Recommendations and Checklist post for more info.